CDL-Quantum/Hackathon2021/Opacity Quantum/README.md

 ## Project Description

-[comment]: <> (&#40;3-4 lines about what it is and how you did it&#41;)
+IBM Quantum invited teams to take their beautiful qubits and use OpenPulse to purposely occupy higher-energy excited states.

+We set out to achieve the following goals:
+- Implement a characterisation method for qutrits that:
+    - is efficient (because quantum systems are big and we just made them bigger!), and
+    - has broader significance in the community (academic *and* commercial).
+- Demonstrate the controls needed to perform this characterisation on a transmon qutrit.
+- Challenge ourselves to explore a characterisation method that hasn't been implemented in Qiskit's Ignis library already.

+In answer to these goals, we decided we would try to implement shadow state tomography, a relatively new variant of quantum tomography that is capable of extracting device properties from a very limited set of measurements.
+Furthermore, we wanted to find out how to do this **on qutrits**.
+We split the tasks into hardware and software components.

+**Hardware**

+At a minimum, we wanted to implement the necessary constituent controls for shadow tomography.
-In our project, we demonstrated how to characterise a three-level quantum system using very limited set of quantum operations.
+We demonstrated how to characterise a three-level quantum system using very limited set of quantum operations.
-We calibrated a small set of rotation gates for the single-qubit (now single-qutrit) device, `ibmq_armonk`.
+We calibrated a small set of rotation gates for the single-qubit (now single-qutrit) device, `ibmq_armonk`, which is all we would need to perform the shadow tomography measurements.

+**Software**

 Through the use of simulations, we showed that it was possible to use this set of gates to characterise the quantum state of the device.
-A core aspect of our method is shadow state tomography, a relatively new variant of quantum tomography that is capable of extracting device properties from a very limited set of measurements.
+We explored the utility of shadow tomography for qutrit states and predicting properties of multi-qutrit states.
+In particular, measuring an entanglement witness for a 3-qutrit GHZ state.

 ## Setup